Rutuja51/90DaysOfDevOps/2025/docker/task2.md

     - Create app.py (python file in docker folder)
 ## 2. Write a Dockerfile:
 - Create a Dockerfile that defines how to build an image for your application.
+- Include comments in your Dockerfile explaining each instruction.

     - created docker file name as "Dockerflie".
     ```bash
     # Import base image OS you can get this from google python official